 RTD resurfaces N Line tracks to smooth out the ride

-RTD knows that customers notice the quality of their train ride.
-That is why next week RTD will begin a program to resurface commuter rail track along the N Line from Union Station to Eastlake●124th Station in Thornton.
+RTD will begin a program this evening to resurface commuter rail track along the N Line from Union Station to Eastlake●124th Station in Thornton.

-The planned work will begin Sunday, April 16, and take place from 8 p.m. to 4 a.m.
+The planned work will take place from 8 p.m. to 4 a.m.
 Sunday through Friday, with possible work on Friday and Saturday nights, for approximately one month.

 Running multiple trains across the lines throughout the service day inevitably leads to shifting and settling of the ballast, the rocks under the rail, beneath the tracks.